multiformats/multibase/rfcs/Base256Emoji.md

 It is the same as encoding but the other way around.

-Note it is not recomanded to use a 8 gigabytes `UTF-32 codepoint` -> `struct {bool, byte}`, it might be wise to a hash map instead.
+Note it is not recommended to use a 8 gigabytes `UTF-32 codepoint` -> `struct {bool, byte}`, it might be wise to a hash map instead.